Here’s a Look at South Dakota License Plates From the Last 100 Years - NewsBreak

 newscenter1.tv

-See how updates to South Dakota’s Cottage Food Law is affecting small businesses
+See how updates to South Dakota’s Cottage Food Law are affecting small businesses

 RAPID CITY, S.D. – In July of 2022, updates were made to South Dakota’s Cottage Food Law.
 These updates eased some of the restrictions on selling homemade and homegrown goods.
 Before these updates, South Dakota had some of the most restrictive laws in the region when it came...